-- Steps To Take When Calculating Customs Duty For Imported Vehicles in Zimbabwe
+A Complete Guide To Customs Duty and Taxes For Imported Vehicles In Zimbabwe

 - FOB (Free Onboard): This is the upfront cost of the imported car before transport, insurance, and inspection fees are added.